First Agenda Item: Democracy Reform

 Voters are hungry for change.
 2018 saw an unprecedented number of state ballot initiatives to improve our democracy, from automatic voter registration (AVR) and redistricting reform in Michigan, to the re-enfranchisement of 1.4 million citizens with past criminal convictions in Florida.
 And in Congress, an unprecedented number of candidates swept to office on reform platforms.
 Now Congress needs to act.
 Visit this page for news articles, op-eds, and polling demonstrating the breadth of voices calling for reform, as well as expert opinions on why reform should be a top priority.

 The provisions in H.R.
-1 and H.R.
-4 were drafted in consultation with leading experts, ensuring that they are the best steps to shore up our democracy.
+1 and the Voting Rights Advancement Act were drafted in consultation with leading experts, ensuring that they are the best steps to shore up our democracy.
 This page is a one-stop-shop for fully understanding the reforms in each bill.

 The Brennan Center has helped pioneer many of the central provisions in H.R.
 1, conducting research over decades to inform policy-making.
 Visit this page for everything you need to know about innovative reforms like Automatic Voter Registration, small donor public financing, redistricting commissions, and more.

-Multiple House committees have conducted hearings on H.R.
+House committees have been conducting hearings on H.R.
 1, the need to restore the Voting Rights Act, and other democracy reform issues.
 You can find details about the hearings and all supportive testimony here.

 Americans aren't just waiting on Congress to act.
 Voters, advocates, and lawmakers are hard at work making change happen in statehouses throughout the country.